-From College to Career: Applied Learning Opportunities
+From College to Career: Applied Learning Categories

 If you want a real-world, hands-on college experience that takes you off-campus and into a professional environment or foreign culture, Farmingdale offers numerous and varied Applied Learning opportunities.
 Below you will find a description of each Applied Learning category and actual stories of students who benefited from the program.